BlendScape: Enabling End-User Customization of Video-Conferencing Environments through Generative AI: Exploratory Study with End-Users

 \subsection{Participants \& Recruitment}

-We recruited individuals from our organization who use video conferencing tools at least three times per week, advertising through internal mailing lists.
+Advertising through internal mailing lists, we recruited individuals from our organization who use video conferencing tools at least three times per week.
 15 individuals participated in our study (7 women, 8 men, majority in an age range of 25-34 years) and held a variety of job roles: UX or Product Designer (5), UX Researcher (5), Product Manager (3), Software Engineer (1), and Human Factors Engineer (1).
+7 out of 15 participants used image generation models once a week or more frequently; the remaining 8 used them once a month or less frequently.
 14 of 15 participants were located in North America and one was located in Asia.